melbourne2991/insomnia-plugin-graphql-get-query/README.md

-# GraphQL Get Query Plugins
+# GraphQL Get Query Plugin

 Insomnia's GraphQL query editor always send the request with the editor content as the request body.
 This means that if you're calling an endpoint that uses a `query` parameter it won't work as expected.